 Costa Coffee in Essex

-Costa Coffee opened its £38 million state-of-the-art roastery in Basildon in early 2017 and now ships perfectly roasted coffee beans to more than 3,000 Costa cafes in 31 countries.
+Costa Coffee opened its £38 million state-of-the-art Costa Coffee roastery in Basildon in early 2017 and now ships perfectly roasted coffee beans to more than 3,000 Costa cafes in 31 countries.

 Seeking sites to be able to expand production, in 2017 Costa invested £38m to relocate their roastery to Basildon.
 This site was chosen for its proximity to Tilbury docks where the beans are imported.
-This is half the distance compared to the old Lambeth roastery, generating fewer road miles and emissions as a result.
+This is half the distance compared to the old Costa Coffee roastery in Lambeth, generating fewer road miles and emissions as a result.

 In total, Costa employs around 15,000 people, 30 of whom work at the Basildon Roastery.
 By relocating, this means that the new site in Basildon has quadrupled Costa’s roasting capacity per year from 11,000 tonnes to 45,000 and will enable Costa to produce 2.1 billion cups of coffee per year.